top of page

 Learn to skipper a 20' - 27' sloop-rigged keelboat in light to moderate winds and sea conditions.
 Get familiar with basic sailing terminology, parts and functions, helm commands, sail trim, points of sail, buoyage, seamanship and safety including basic navigation rules to avoid collisions and hazards.

-1 Evening, 2 Full Days
+1 Evening Lecture + 2 Full Days

 ASA 101 is a perfect place to start formal training for those with some sailing experience.
 If you've never sailed before please consider our Learn to sail BK1 class.